Note:

 by all competitors participating on a regular basis

-license is required in order to compete in
+membership is required in order to compete in

 Regional or National championship events as well as